ArTongg/2022_ItC_MySQL/README.md

 ```

 ### Playaround
-After instruction above, you should now run up docker container and enter MySQL.
+After instruction above, you should now run up and enter MySQL.
 Then you could play with the SQL commands with MySQL like
 ```
 mysql> show tables;
 +-------------------+